uk0/angular2-oauth2-swagger2/README.md

 The front end (web) is an Angular2 app that performs a login by calling the back end oauth2 server.

-# Install mongo db
+# Install mongo db v3
-Any version 3 will do.

 # To build